terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 ### Add an Enum Node

-We keep with our Schema evolution adding the **Type Bike** enum node
+We continue our Schema evolution by adding the **Type Bike** enum node

 ![Property start_station](/blog/assets/images/schema_builder-12.png)